Secmetrics/bao.secmetrics.no/_u2fapi/u2f_verify.md

 : The return URL after successful authenticated a U2F Security Key

 challenge
-: The random challenge that generated in our BAO server
+: The random challenge that generated in our BAO FIDO server

 signature
 : The signature that signed with your API KEY and its SECRET.

-After the user successful authenticated with our FIDO server, is will jump back to the return URL that generated with the API:
+After the user successful authenticated with our BAO FIDO server, it will jump back to the return URL that generated with the API:

 ```